armory/documentation/_operator_reference/security.md

 ```

 - `enabled`: true or false.
 - `sslCertificateFile`: Path to your .crt file.
+File needs to be present on the machine running Spinnaker.
+Supports encrypted file.
 - `sslCertificateKeyFile`: Path to your .key file.
+File needs to be present on the machine running Spinnaker.
+Supports encrypted file.
 - `sslCertificatePassphrase`: The passphrase needed to unlock your SSL certificate.
 This will be provided to Apache on startup.
+Supports encrypted value.
 - `sslCACertificateFile`: Path to the .crt file for the CA that issued your SSL certificate.
 This is only needed for localgitdeployments that serve the UI using webpack dev server.
+File needs to be present on the machine running Spinnaker.
+Supports encrypted file.